DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMenu/1 Configuration/showFirstSubmenuMode/delay/delay.md

 Specifies the delay in submenu showing and hiding.

 ---
-Passing a number to this option is the same as passing an object whose **show** and **hide** fields hold equal values.
+Passing a number to this property is the same as passing an object whose **show** and **hide** fields hold equal values.
 For example, the following ways to specify the delay are identical.

     <!--JavaScript-->
     //number